-To promote a circular economy, you need to focus on reducing waste and maximizing the use of resources.
+To promote a circular economy, you need to focus on reducing waste and maximizing resource use.
 A circular economy is an economic system that aims to eliminate waste and keep resources in use for as long as possible.
-This is achieved by designing products, services, and business models prioritizing sustainability and resource efficiency.
+This is achieved by designing products, services, and business models that prioritize sustainability and resource efficiency.

 One way to promote a circular economy is to encourage using renewable energy sources.
 This can be achieved by investing in renewable energy infrastructure, such as wind and solar power.